 If not even the year is known, then the date is obviously extremely approximate and it would probably be unsafe to represent it computationally.
 However, if computatable representation was needed in this case, a date interval can be used.
 A pedantic example which breaks these rules is someone who claims to be born on "a Monday at the start of May in 1934" (i.e. day but not date unknown).
-Either the clinician determines what date the first Monday in May 1934 actually was and record that (assuming the patient's way of accurately remembering just happens to be via day rather than date), or else records a partial date of the form "??/05/1934" if they determine that the patient really is unsure.
+Either the clinician determines what date the first Monday in May 1934 actually was and record that (assuming the patient's way of accurately remembering just happens to be via day rather than date), or else records a partial date of the form "May 1934" (in ISO 8601 form, "1934-05") if they determine that the patient really is unsure.